Reichswehr: Seeckt and the events of 1924–1932

 The 1925 Locarno Treaties ruled out any forcible change in Germany's western borders, and in 1926 Germany joined the League of Nations.
 While war continued to be seen in the Reichswehr as a means to achieve political goals, government policy under the Locarno Treaties and the Dawes Plan, which for the short term resolved the issue of German reparations payments to the victorious powers, was oriented more toward maintaining peace and international understanding.
 Seeckt and his officers were opposed to joining the League of Nations and saw their existence threatened by the pacifism of Germany's left.

 After the election of Paul von Hindenburg as Reich president in 1925, his status as victor in the 1914 Battle of Tannenberg made him a figure with whom Reichswehr soldiers identified.
-In October 1926, without seeking government approval, Seeckt invited the son of former emperor Wilhelm II to attend army manoeuvres in the uniform of the old Imperial 1st Foot Guards.
+In October 1926, without seeking government approval, Seeckt invited Crown Prince Wilhelm, the son of former emperor Wilhelm II, to attend army manoeuvres in the uniform of the old Imperial 1st Foot Guards.
 It created a storm when the republican press publicised the transgression.
 Gessler told Hindenburg that Seeckt had to resign or he would do so himself.
 He was supported by the cabinet, so Hindenburg asked for and received Seeckt's resignation on 9 October.